llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 For kernarg backing memory:

-* CP invalidates caches start of each kernel dispatch.
+* CP invalidates caches at the start of each kernel dispatch.
 * On dGPU the kernarg backing memory is accessed as MTYPE UC (uncached) to avoid needing to invalidate the L2 cache.
 * On APU the kernarg backing memory is accessed as MTYPE CC (cache coherent) and